beckypangpang/horse-racing-prediction-SHAP/README.md

 ## SHAP Variations
 We use different versions of SHAP, like Kernel SHAP and Tree SHAP, to analyze our models.
 This helps us get a full picture of how the best XGBoost model and a pre-trained TabNet model come to their conclusions.

-## Key Features:
+## Methodology:

-### Dataset Exploration
-A comprehensive exploration of the Hong Kong Horse Racing Dataset from Kaggle.

-### Model Construction
+1. Dataset Preprocessing- data Integration, data cleaning, and feature engineering.
-Development of multiple models, including a pre-trained TabNet model and an optimized XGBoost model.
+2. Modelling - Developed and optimized multiple models, including Logistic Regression, Random Forest, and XGBoost.
+A pre-trained TabNet model also included.

-### Explainability
+3. Evaluation- Evaluated the performance of models
-Interpretation of model predictions using SHAP (SHapley Additive exPlanations), including variations like Kernel SHAP and Tree SHAP.
+4. Interpreting models using SHAP- using SHAP (SHapley Additive exPlanations), including variations like Kernel SHAP and Tree SHAP to analyze models

-### Local and Global Explainability
-Analysis of individual predictions and exploration of global model behavior.

 ## Reference:
 For in-depth reference on SHAP, consult the following links: